 As we’ve all been waiting to hear about the outcome and policy changes from the Jackson Hole symposium, there’ve been some updates that you should know.
-In a major policy pivot, the Federal Reserve said it will allow inflation to run “hotter than normal” to help the economy bounce back from the coronavirus crisis, meaning the Fed will be less likely to hike interest rates.
-This will allow borrowers to benefit from cheap money for a longer period of time.
-According to some commentary, this policy change is meant as a stimulus, to get people to spend more.
+The Federal Reserve has said that it will let inflation run “hotter than normal” to help the economy bounce back from the coronavirus crisis, according to a CNBC article.
+According to some commentary, it seems as though this policy change is meant as a stimulus, to get people to spend more.

 Since the central bank lowered its benchmark rate to near zero in March, credit card rates have hit a low of 16.03%, on average, according to Bankrate.com.
-Other short-term borrowing rates are even lower.
 The average interest rate on personal loans is currently about 12.07% and home equity lines of credit are as low as 4.79%, according to Bankrate, both notably less than the APR on a credit card.

-On the flipside, the Fed’s willingness to tolerate higher inflation means that longer-term loans will offer less opportunities for borrowers.
-“Low inflation has helped suppress mortgage rates,” said Tendayi Kapfidze, chief economist at LendingTree, an online loan marketplace.
+On the flipside, “Low inflation has helped suppress mortgage rates,” said Tendayi Kapfidze, chief economist at LendingTree, an online loan marketplace.
 “If you let inflation go up, mortgage rates will also go higher.”

 Given this new economic data, and with these cheaper loans for a longer period of time, it’s important to take a look at where you can lock in those lower rates, such as through credit card balance transfers or refinancing your mortgage.
 If you have any questions about this new policy, and want to see how this could be an advantage for your portfolio, please reach out to us at email@example.com and we would be happy to discuss with you.